PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 *Fig.1.
 Welcome page for the users.*

-The EnStrap.int welcome page is the landing page for the user.
+The welcome page is the first screen users will see when they launch the EnStrap.int application.

-- Clicking button (**A**) will take the user to the "Upload page".
+- Clicking button (**A**) navigates to the Upload Page, where users can submit their data (expression files and annotation file).
-- Button (**B**) is the users "Guide", where they will familiarise themselves with EnStrap.int features.
+- Button (**B**) opens the User Guide, providing an overview of EnStrap.int’s features and how to use them effectively.

 ### Guide Section